MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/create-app-store-listings.md

 ---
-Description: The Store listings section of the app submission process is where you provide the text and images that customers will see when viewing your app's listing in the Microsoft Store.
+description: The Store listings section of the app submission process is where you provide the text and images that customers will see when viewing your app's listing in the Microsoft Store.
 title: Create app Store listings ms.assetid: 50D67219-B6C6-4EF0-B76A-926A5F24997D ms.date: 03/13/2019